Role

 Crash course in developing with APIs

-To fully understand this project, I had to turn off my design brain for a bit and learn to think like a developer.
+To fully understand this project, I had to learn to think like a developer.
 I spent a couple weeks familiarizing myself with the process & terminology.

 We also examined developer sites for other business, evaluating what features we might be missing and to evaluate what needs we could be missing.
 Finally, I coordinated frequent meetings with my PM (a former developer) to learn more about the ins-and-outs of the developer experience.